Fast-paced agile first-person shooter.

 - Will this game work on my computer?

-- If you use: Linux: Client and server work and are precompiled in the zip file.
-OpenBSD: It works but you need to compile it.
+- If you use: Linux: Everything works and executable programs are included.
+OpenBSD: Everything works but you need to compile it.
 Other operating systems: you need to compile the source code and it may or may not work.

 - Goals of Fragility

-- Keep the game running fast on efficient computers.
+- Keep the game running fast on small efficient computers.

-- Improve quality and accuracy for better competitive gameplay.
+- Improve consistency and accuracy for better competitive gameplay.

 - Preserve the amazing gameplay mechanics.